lindstromemil/Miniproject-D7041E/README.md

 Playing itself over and over again
 Learning from watching played games

-The two classic examples of these two methods are AlphaZero and Stockfish.
-AlphaZero is thoroughly trained by playing itself over and over and learning from the matches through reinforcement learning.
+The two classic examples of these two methods are LCZero and Stockfish.
+LCZero is thoroughly trained by playing itself over and over and learning from the matches through reinforcement learning.
 Stockfish on the other hand is mainly trained by human influences.

 ## Setup